 What is a Storage Drive?

-The storage drive(s) in your computer are what determine its storage capacity.
-There are two main types of drive: HDD and SSD.
-Furthermore, the SSD category is broken into 2 types of its own: NVMe and SATA.
+The storage drive(s) in your computer are what determine your storage capacity.
+There are two main types of storage drive: HDD and SSD.
+Furthermore, the SSD category is broken into 3 types of its own: NVMe, SATA, and USB.

-HDD: HDD stands for Hard Disk Drive.
-Hard drives have been around for much longer than SSDs.
-Hard drives are more cost-efficient (meaning you can get more storage for less money) but not nearly as fast at data retrieval.
+HDD is short for hard disk drive.
+Hard drives have been around for much longer than SSDs, and are far more cost-efficient (meaning you can get more storage for less money) but not nearly as fast.

-- SATA: SATA stands for Serial Advanced Technology Attachment, and refers to the motherboard port that SATA SSDs plug into.
-These SSDs are slower than their NVMe counterparts, but still much faster than traditional hard drives.
+SATA, or Serial Advanced Technology Attachment, refers to the motherboard port that SATA SSDs plug into.
+These types of drives are slower than their NVMe counterparts, but still much faster than traditional hard drives.
 Since SATA III (the latest revision of the SATA interface) supports maximum data transfer speeds of 600MB/s, SATA SSDs are limited to this speed or less.

-- NVMe: NVMe stands for Non-Volatile Memory Express.
-This type of SSD is the fastest money can buy, more than 5 times faster than most SATA SSDs.
+NVMe stands for Non-Volatile Memory Express.
+This type of SSD is the fastest money can buy, up to 10 times faster than most SATA SSDs.
 This means that data is transferred to and from the drive much quicker than even a standard SSD, but as a result they cost more.

 What is RAM?

-RAM stand for Random Access Memory, and the amount of RAM you buy will determine how much temporary data you can store for near-instant access.
+RAM is short for random access memory, and the amount of RAM you buy will determine how much temporary data you can store for near-instant access.

-Memory also allows you to switch between different programs or tabs quickly.
-One of the most common ways in which RAM capacity affects the everyday user is in Google Chrome (or your respective Internet browser).
-The more RAM you have, the more tabs you’re able to keep open at the same time without having to reload the page upon switching.
+For instance, one of the most common ways that RAM capacity affects the everyday PC user is through Google Chrome (or your respective Internet browser).
+The more RAM you have, the more tabs you’re able to keep open at the same time without having to wait for the page to appear upon switching.